How do I set up my Linksys Wi-Fi Router if I don't use the Setup CD?

 Setting up a Linksys router with DSL Internet service

-Setting up a router with a Static IP account
+Setting up a Linksys router with a Static IP Account on a classic web-based setup page

 IMPORTANT: Not all Linksys routers are compatible with Linksys Connect.
 To know what routers are compatible, click here.
 If you want to download the firmware or driver for your Linksys device, go to the Linksys Support Site and search for your device’s product page.
 For instructions, click here.

 Step 1:Go to the Linksys Support Site.
-Enter the model number of your product in the Search field and click the model number of the device you need help with from the drop-down list.
-The product page of your device will then appear.
+Enter the model number of your product in the Search field and click on it.

 QUICK TIP: If you don’t know the model number and the hardware version of your device, click the How do I find my model number? link.